 “Then leave us.”

-Yinhalka nodded.
 “Of course.”
-She slipped out of the tent.
+Yinhalka slipped out of the tent.

-Estilian started speaking: “My king, I just want to express how much gratitude I—”
+Estilian said, “My king, I just want to express how much gratitude I—”

 Estilian nodded.
 “An old saying, but an accurate one.”
 He cocked his head, puzzled.
-“My liege…forgive me if overstep, but you are known far and wide as a competent wizard.
-Not extraordinary, but accomplished nonetheless.
-Why do you need instruction in basic arcana?”
-He looked afraid, then adopetd a meek, submissive look.
+“My liege…forgive me, but you are known far and wide as a competent wizard.
+Why seek tutelage in basic arcana?”
+He adopted a meek, submissive look.
 “Once again—I did not mean to overstep my bounds.
 If you—”

 With a conscious effort, Holly maintained her expression.
 Disrespectful little fuck.
-“No, it’s okay—it’s a sound question; you deserve a rational answer.
-What kind of leader would I be if I discouraged open inquiry?”
+“No, it’s a sound question.
+What kind of leader discourages open inquiry?”
 It was fucking killing her to spew this bullshit.
-In her mind, a good leader smashed anyone and everyone who questioned their edicts.
+In Holly’s mind, a good leader smashed anyone and everyone who questioned their edicts.

-You shouldn’t just be proud; you should be fucking ecstatic.
+Fuck proud; you should be goddamn ecstatic.
 Fucking insect.

-Holly thought this, but didn’t let it show.
-Instead, she nodded gravely and said, “You are a good magician, Estilian, and more importantly, a good man.”
+Holly nodded gravely.
+“You are a good magician, Estilian, and more importantly, a good man.”

 Sudden panic flashed across his face.
-“My lord, when you helped me up, I grabbed your arm; I did not wait for your command to rise.
-I sincerely apologize, I wasn’t thinki—”
+“My lord, when you helped me up, I did not wait for your command to rise.
+I apologize, I wasn’t thinki—”

 “Thank you, my king.”
 His eyes once again shone with gratitude

-Estilian stroked his beard and bit his bottom lips.
-After a few seconds he shook his head.
-“I think we should proceed with something a little more basic.”
+Estilian shook his head.
+“I think we should proceed with something more basic.”